burning-river/arxiv_topic_modeling/README.md

 ## Machine Learning Algorithms

 I have used two ML algorithms in this work.
-The first is $k$-means clustering, with `n_clusters` set to 5.
+The first is _k_-means clustering, with `n_clusters` set to 5.
 There are several visualizations: size of the clusters, frequencies of some popular words in each cluster, most popular words in different clusters using wordclouds, and 2-D visualization of the vector space using PCA.
 I have used Silhoutte score as the evaluation metric.

 The second method I have applied is the Latent Dirichlet Allocation or LDA using the `gensim` library.
 Again, the `num_topics` is set to 5.
 The evaluation metric used is the coherence score.